anope/anope/docs/RPC/rpc_data.md

 ### Result

-Returns an array of server names.
+If the detail level is not specified or is "name" then an array of server names.

+If the detail level is "full" then a mapping of server names to information about the server.
+See `anope.server` for more information on the data structure.

 #### Example